emanuelhfarias/Docker-Rails-setup/README.md

 This repo is a personal setup that solves this problem.
 I don't know if this is a good solution to use in production.

-These scripts provision this environment:
+These scripts are provisioning the following environment:
   - Rails
   - Postgres

-It generate four containers:
+It generates four containers:
   - web - Rails + WEBrick
   - postgres - Only the postgres daemon, data is store in data-only container
   - data - Stores postgres data